ldietsche/Springboard_Course/Capstone Project 2/Capstone_Project 2_Report.md

 # Analysis of a Macroeconomic Data
 ## Abstract
+This study tried to forecast exchange rates using economic data from [Quandl](https://www.quandl.com/data/WWDI-World-Bank-World-Development-Indicators/documentation).
+Several methods are tested in order to forecast the change in exchange rates in the subsequent quarter, amongst them OLS and VAR.
+The results show that a part of the exchange rate fluctuations can be explained using a macroeconomic variables, but there are many other factors that influence prices.

 ## Data
 The dataset used is from quandl and can be obtained [here](https://www.quandl.com/data/WWDI-World-Bank-World-Development-Indicators/documentation).
 The Global Economic Indicators (ECD) data feed contains macroeconomic data for over 200 countries and regions.
 Over 200 indicators are available, with an average of 90 indicators per country.
 The data comes from official sources, such as central banks, statistical offices, finance ministries, stock exchanges, industry associations, and other government and semi-government bodies.
 Historical coverage varies by indicator, with some indicators going back as far as 1960.